The Myanmar Investment Commission (MIC) is constituted in accordance with Chapter IV of the MIL.

 The chairman of the MIC is a member of government.
 Its members are drawn from among both government officials and representatives from the private sector.
-The MIC’s principle duties and powers are set out in Articles 12 and 13 respectively.
+The MIC’s principle duties and powers are set out in Section 24 and 25 respectively.
 Additional powers flow from other miscellaneous provisions.

 Foreigners are free to incorporate a company in Myanmar under the Myanmar Companies Law.
 However, certain foreign investments require MIC approval.
 Promoters or investors doing business in Myanmar must submit a proposal in the prescribed form in order to obtain an MIC Permit or an MIC Endorsement.
 The MIC is obligated to evaluate proposals in accordance with the basic principles set out in the MIL.